- Email Address

 A Cultural History of Marriage in the Medieval Age (500-1450): Volume 2Bloomsbury AcademicBooks and Reports: Books

-The Family EconomyA Cultural History of Marriage.
+The Family EconomyA Cultural History of Marriage: The Medieval Age, 500-1500.
 Pedersen, F. (ed.).
 Bloomsbury Academic, pp. 97-115, 22 pagesChapters in Books, Reports and Conference Proceedings: Chapters

 Introduction: Marriage in Medieval EuropeA Cultural History of Marriage in the Medieval Age (500-1450).
 Pedersen, F., Ferraro, J. (eds.).
 Bloomsbury Academic, pp. 1-21, 21 pagesChapters in Books, Reports and Conference Proceedings: Chapters

-Playing the System: Marriage Litigation in the Fourteenth CenturyPetitions and Strategies of Persuasion in the Middle Ages.
+Playing the System: Marriage Litigation in the Fourteenth CenturyPetitions and Strategies of Persuasion in the Middle Ages: The English Crown and the Church, circa 1200-1550.
 Smith, T. W., Killick, H. (eds.).
 Boydell & Brewer, pp. 185-202Chapters in Books, Reports and Conference Proceedings: Chapters

-Motives for Murder: The Role of Sir Ralph Paynel in the Murder of William Cantilupe (1375)Continuity, Change and Pragmatism in the Law.
+Motives for Murder: The Role of Sir Ralph Paynel in the Murder of William Cantilupe (1375)Continuity, Change and Pragmatism in the Law: Essays in Memory of Professor Angelo Forte.
 Simpson, A. R. C., Styles, S. C., West, E., Wilson, A. L. (eds.).
 Aberdeen University Press, pp. 68-94, 27 pagesChapters in Books, Reports and Conference Proceedings: Chapters

 Reading of the banns: how the church tried to perfect the institution of marriageThe Conversation, pp. 1Contributions to Specialist Publications: Articles